gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "*La*, if we were in the desert, and I had sand to read, but not here."

-"There were three of them," Erileine said, tracing a path into the trees with a pointing finger.
+"There were three of them," Erileine said, pointing into the trees.
 "The first one had a limp.
 The second one was left-handed, and was carrying most of their gear.
 The third one was younger---no more than twelve.
 Oh, and the one with the limp?
 He was blind in one eye, too."

 Piaerre goggled at her.
 Razi's eyebrows rose into the middle of his forehead.
 "Truly?"